kmcg3/Project-IV/README.md

 This simulation:
 - Minimises a filament bundle's energy function using the LBFGS algorithm;
 - Uses angles and lengths as parameters;
-- Outputs the lowest-energy configuration;
+- Outputs the lowest energy configuration;
 - Includes a Python script to visualise results.

 ---